Opinion: Is there anything more British than Holly and Phil’s frosty fallout?

 We say to colleagues that we’ll miss them, says the Very British Problems author Rob Temple, but what we really mean is, ‘thank God they’re gone and I’ve now got their parking space’

-Holly Willoughby worked with Phillip Schofield for thirteen years and said goodbye to him in thirty-nine words.
+Holly Willoughby worked with Phillip Schofield for 13 years and said goodbye to him in 39 words.
 That’s a brief and very British way to say farewell.
 The Brits say a lot with a little.
 We are, to put it mildly, masters of the understatement.
 I should know: I wrote the book on Very British Problems (and created the Twitter account, too).

-“The sofa won’t be the same without him”, concluded the ITV Good Morning host in a statement posted on her Instagram, thanking Schofield for “his knowledge, his experience and his humour”.
+“The sofa won’t be the same without him”, concluded the ITV This Morning host in a statement posted on her Instagram, thanking Schofield for “his knowledge, his experience and his humour”.
 And that was that.
 For his part, Schofield didn’t mention Willoughby at all.

 There’s a lot of double meaning involved in Brit speak.
 We are unsparingly sparing.
 Reading between the lines is therefore a national pastime.
 For instance, “I’m fine” can mean simply “I’m fine”, but it can also mean, “my house has just burnt down and I’ve lost a million pounds, but honestly, I’m fine, don’t worry about it.
 It’s all fine.”